-Pediatric digestive care goes beyond diagnosis and treatment.
-For young patients, a digestive disease can affect one’s routine, diet, social interactions, and even time spent learning.
-The Center for Advanced Digestive Care understands this impact, and provides numerous services that go beyond treating the disease, often at little to no cost to CADC patients.
+The care of children and adolescents with digestive diseases and disorders goes beyond diagnosis and treatment.
+For young patients, a digestive disease can affect the daily routine, diet, social interactions, and even time spent learning.
+The Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center understands this impact, and provides numerous services that go beyond treating the disease ó often at little to no cost to CADC patients.
+These services include:

 Nutritional Assessment & Counseling

-Mindful of the central role nutrition plays in treating and managing digestive disorders, Center physicians conduct a thorough nutritional assessment of all our pediatric patients, looking carefully at vitamin and nutrient levels, caloric intake, and overall wellbeing.
-Since many digestive diseases often occur before or during adolescence, we focus on correcting nutritional deficiencies essential to normal growth and development.
-Our nutrition team directs patients toward a sound diet and appropriate nutritional therapies often critical in the prevention or treatment of digestive disorders, as well as in recovery or healing following surgical procedures.
+Nutritional counseling by registered dietitians at the CADC can help reduce disease recurrence and alleviate patients' symptoms.
+Mindful of the central role that nutrition plays in treating and managing digestive disorders, our pediatric gastroenterologists conduct a thorough nutritional assessment of all our pediatric patients, looking carefully at vitamin and nutrient levels, caloric intake, and overall well-being.
+Since many digestive diseases often occur before or during adolescence, we focus on correcting nutritional deficiencies early to support normal growth and development.
+Our nutrition team helps guide patients toward a sound diet and appropriate nutritional therapies to prevent and treat digestive disorders and to support recovery and healing after surgery.

 School & Child Life Services

-Because we know that any hospitalization brings with it anxiety and stress, we have several programs designed to address your child's emotional and educational needs and help make the hospital stay for patients and families less intimidating.
+Because we know that any hospitalization brings with it anxiety and stress, we have several child life programs available that are designed to address your child's emotional needs and help make the hospital stay less intimidating.